jsranko/si-ibm-apis/si-ibmi-apis/README.md

-# SI - IBM i Apis
+# SI - IBM i Apis Framework

 SIIIA Framework tries to reduce the complexity of the system apis to capsule and thereby provide a simple usable modules/serviceprograms.